avbentem/libelium-waspmote-lorawan/README.md

 analysis.
 But as even temperature measurements would often show large variations within only 10 seconds, the device was declared crap and this sketch has never been used in the field.

-So, I do not endorse the early 2016 device, as its measurements were really bad.
+So, I do not endorse the early 2016 device, as measurements for our two test devices were really bad.
 Later models may be okay, but I have not used those.
 The control hardware is quite nice, with great support for deep sleep and watchdog timers, and even offering a real-time clock.
-So if the sensors have meanwhile improved, and when not using the generated code, then this might be a nice unit.
+So if the sensors have meanwhile improved, and when not using generated code, then this might be a nice unit.

-Beware that reported NO<sub>2</sub> values will always need to be compensated for temperature and atmospheric pressure.
+In March 2017, Smart Environment (which is the Plug & Sense! version for the Gases sensor board) was discontinued, in favor of Smart Environment PRO (Gases PRO) and Smart Cities PRO, both of which were already available when our supplier got us the old version instead.
+Browsing recent documentation surely makes them look much better.

-This sketch simply transmits the reported values without any further postprocessing.
+:warning: Note that the reported NO<sub>2</sub> values are just voltages.
+When calibration parameters are known, one could use `SensorGasv20.calculateResistance` and `SensorGasv20.calculateConcentration` to get a PPM value.
+Next, that value should also be compensated for temperature and atmospheric pressure (which is exactly why this combination of sensors was selected).
+This sketch simply transmits the voltage values without any such postprocessing.

 ## Hardware configuration